rosianesrocha/nanico/README.md

 #Nanico

-Nanico, Small, Fast and Simple PHP 5 Framework, created for my own necessities, use for your account and risk =) !
+Nanico, Small, Fast and Simple PHP 5 Framework, created for my own necessities, use at your own risk =) !

 ## Features